The 5 Best Pro Tools Plugins

-It can do a wide variety of things, from boosting more quiet parts of the signal, to trimming louder transients to provide a more rounded, smoother sound.
+It can do a wide variety of things, from boosting more quiet parts to trimming louder transients.
+It will often provide a more rounded, smoother sound.

 There are many incredible hardware compressors in the world but the iconic Teletronix LA-2A has long been a studio favourite.

 Universal Audio has upgraded their original LA-2A plug-in and it’s an incredible improvement.
 They have chosen to model 3 different LA-2A’s to give the user more complete control and help them better achieve their desired sound.

 Many professionals have been blown away by the accuracy of the processing achieved by Universal Audio and now you can achieve similar results to some of the most iconic vocal producers for a fraction of the price.

 Equalisation is the staple ingredient of achieving a clean, well defined mix.

 Separating frequencies that clash allows your different parts to shine, even when all are being played together.

 The FabFilter Pro Q3 is easily one the most forward thinking equalisers on the market.